-We aim to make your search for your ideal property in Spain less stressful by compiling a list of reputable estate agents in a single comprehensive directory.
-Our directory is relatively easy to navigate - simply click on a region in Spain, for example Costa del Sol, then select a town in that area.
+We aim to make your search for your ideal property in Spain less stressful by providing a list of estate agents in a single comprehensive directory.
+Our directory is easy to navigate - simply click on a region in Spain, for example Costa del Sol, then select a town in that area.

 You can get information on mortgages here.